 Retreats are a big part of my life.
 Among countless other experiences, my first personal encounter with God was on a retreat.
 I strongly recommend that everyone take advantage of the plethora of retreat programs available in the Archdiocese of Omaha.
 They are truly a great place to grow in relationship with all three Persons of our Triune God.

 I have always loved being Catholic, but never as much as I did after reading The Lamb’s Supper by Dr. Scott Hahn.
 This opened me to true discernment.
 I soon learned how to listen in prayer for the voice of God (which is not done with the ears).
-One such instance of listening to the Lord came while in the convent of St. Katherine Drexel in Philadelphia during exposition of the Eucharist: I received the message on my heart to take up adoration regularly.
+One such instance of listening to the Lord came while in the convent of St. Katherine Drexel in Philadelphia during exposition of the Eucharist: I knew the Lord was asking me to take up adoration regularly.
 And so I have.
 On that same pilgrimage I heard a priest say that every man is called to fatherhood.
 The question of vocation is this: to what kind of fatherhood is he called?
 I later heard three priests in the same night say, “I found I could no longer discern priesthood outside of the seminary.”
 We have all received the universal call to holiness, which is a call to Love; and God has a specific vocation He desires for each and every one of us.
 One’s vocation is simply the how God is calling that one to Love.
 Where is God calling you?
 I pray you will take up regular adoration as I did so that you might “Seek His Face.”
 (Psalm 27) & hear His voice.

 In the words of St. Padre Pio: “Pray.
 Hope.
 Don’t worry.”